kanwarpal-brar/uwaterloo-locator/README.md

-# 🚽 UWaterLoo Locator: Campus Washroom Discovery Platform
+# 🚽 UWaterLoo Locator: Find Your Nearest Washroom

-A robust and performant application helping UWaterloo students locate and review campus washrooms.
-Get real-time information about the nearest facilities, complete with crowd-sourced reviews and status updates.
+A cozy project built by me to help UWaterloo students find and review campus washrooms.
+Whether you’re in a rush or just curious, this app gives you real-time updates on washroom locations and reviews from people just like you.

-## 🏗 Architecture
+## 🏗 How It's Built

-The application follows a modern microservices architecture with:
+I put together a modern mix of tech that’s both powerful and fun to work with:

-- **Frontend**: React Native mobile application
+- **Frontend**: A React Native app that feels right at home on your phone.
-- **Backend**: Go-based microservices using:
+- **Backend**: Go-powered microservices with:
-  - Gin web framework for RESTful API
+  - Gin for a straightforward RESTful API
-  - CQRS pattern for efficient read/write operations
+  - A CQRS setup to keep things neat and efficient
-  - Event-driven architecture for real-time updates
+  - Event-driven magic for those real-time alerts
-  - Event Sourcing for state management
+  - Event Sourcing to track every little change
-  - Repository pattern for data access
+  - A Repository pattern to keep data tidy
-  - SQLite for persistent storage (easily scalable to PostgreSQL)
+  - SQLite for storage (with an easy path to PostgreSQL if needed)
-- **Location Services**: Google Maps API integration
+- **Location Services**: Easily find places via the Google Maps API

-## 🎨 Design Patterns
+## 🎨 Cool Design Choices

-- **CQRS (Command Query Responsibility Segregation)**: Separate read and write operations through specialized interfaces
+I kept things simple but smart:

+- **CQRS**: Separating commands and queries so everything runs smooth.
-- **Repository Pattern**: Abstract data persistence through WashroomRepository and LocationQueryRepository
+- **Repository Pattern**: Abstracting data details away.
-- **Event Sourcing**: Track state changes through immutable events using the Event interface
-- **Aggregate Pattern**: Encapsulate domain logic and ensure consistency using Aggregate interface
-- **Interface Segregation**: Clean separation of concerns in repository and service layers
-- **Dependency Injection**: Used throughout services for loose coupling
-- **Factory Pattern**: Service and repository creation through New* functions
+- **Event Sourcing**: Every change gets its own moment in time.
+- **Aggregate Pattern and Interface Segregation**: Keeping the code clear and focused.
+- **Dependency Injection & Factory Pattern**: For a flexible, easy-to-test setup

-## 🚀 Key Features
+## 🚀 Features You’ll Love

-- Real-time washroom location discovery
+- Quick, real-time washroom searches.
-- Proximity-based search with customizable radius
+- Customizable search radius to fit your pace.
-- Building and floor-level washroom filtering
+- Filters for building and floor levels.
-- Advanced search with amenity filtering
+- Advanced search options including amenities.
-- Crowd-sourced review system
+- Community reviews so you know what to expect.
-- Real-time status updates and issue reporting
+- Up-to-date status and issue reporting.
-- Cross-platform mobile support
+- Cross-platform support that keeps you connected.

 ## 🛠 Technical Stack